Skip to main content

 src

-This folder can contains the two entry points for your widget — src/entries/client.js and src/entries/server.js, which is default predefined in @merkur/{framework} module and you can create your own entries and override default one.
-In src/ folder you would store all code necessary for displaying the widget, such as React components, etc. Here is also the most important file widget.js file which is your main file for your widget.
+This folder contains the two entry points for your widget — src/entries/client.js and src/entries/server.js, which are predefined in the @merkur modules based on your chosen view library.
+You can create your own entries and override the default ones.
+In the src/ folder you would store all code necessary for displaying the widget, such as components.
+Here is also the most important file widget.js which is your main file for your widget.

 server